cadekane/hawaiian-islands/README.md

 }
 ```

-- Call the find function on your `islands` array, and use the name of your boolean function as its argument.
+- Next, call the `find` function on your `islands` array, and use the name of your boolean function as its argument.
 Store this in a temporary variable.
 - You can now edit Oʻahu's properties using that temporary variable.
 Set "population" to 1000000.

 Congratualations!
 You've completed this activity.
 I hope you learned something new about arrays, objects, and of course, Hawaiʻi's beautiful islands.